 Purpose of Income Summary

-It is true that revenues and expenses can be transferred directly into the balance sheet – whether it means putting the values into the retained earnings account or into the capital accounts.
+It is true that revenues and expenses can be transferred directly onto the balance sheet – whether it means putting the values into the retained earnings account or into the capital account.
 However, transitioning it first into the income summary helps provide an audit trail that will show the company’s net, expenses, and revenue for the year.